netherby/bakewrangler-doc/install.rst

 When updating follow the same procedure (making sure the '*Overwrite*' box is checked in the '*File Viewer*' when selecting the new version).
-Sometimes changes are made the require blender to be restarted, so it is a good idea to do so after updating.
+Sometimes changes are made the require blender to be restarted, though I try to avoid this, it is a good idea to do so after updating if things don't seem to be working right.

 If an update changes the node tree in some way, out of date trees will be updated when they are loaded.
 If a tree is already open when you update